-This section will be separated from part 1 and part 2.
+This section will be separated from Part 1 and Part 2.
 Collection of equality information is solely for monitoring purposes to ensure that our policies and procedures are effective.
 We also collect this data in accordance with the general and specific public sector equality duties under the Equality Act 2010.
 Any data you enter onto this monitoring form will only be used for monitoring purposes and will not be used in assessing and or scoring your application or during the interview process.
-This information is kept confidentially and access is strictly limited in accordance with the General Data Protection Regulation 2018 (GDPR) as outlined in section 13.
+This information is kept confidentially and access is strictly limited in accordance with the General Data Protection Regulation 2018 (GDPR), as outlined in section 10.

-Ethnicity Workforce census code Please tick Sexual orientation Please tick
+Ethnicity Workfor Workforce census code Sexual orientation Please tick

-White WBRI British English Welsh Northern Irish Scottish Bi-sexual
+White WBRI British English Welsh Northern Irish Scottish tick Bi-sexual

-WIRI Irish Gay man
+WIRI Irish Gay Man

-WIRT Traveller of Irish Heritage Gay woman
+WIRT Traveller of Irish Heritage Gay Woman

 WROM Gypsy / Roma Heterosexual

 WOTH Any other White background Other

 MWBC White and Black Caribbean Prefer not to say

 MWBA White and Black African

-MWAS White and Asian Please
+MWAS White and Asian Gender Please

-MOTH Any other Mixed background Gender tick
+MOTH Any other Mixed background tick

 Asian or AIND Indian Female

-Male
+Asian British Male

 APKN Pakistani Transgender

 ABAN Bangladeshi Prefer not to say

 CHNE Chinese

-AOTH Any other Asian background
+AOTH Any other Asian background Personal Please

-Black or BCRB Black - Caribbean Personal Please
+Black or BCRB Black - Caribbean relationship tick

-Black British relationship tick
+Black British Single

-BAFR Black - African Single
+BAFR Black - African Living together

-BOTH Any other Black background Living together
+BOTH Any other Black background Married

-Other ethnic ARAB Arab Married
+Other ethnic ARAB Arab Civil Partnership

-group CHNE Chinese Civil Partnership
+group CHNE Chinese Prefer not to say

-REFU Refused/Prefer Not to Say Prefer not to say
+REFU Refused/Prefer Not to Say

 OOTH Any other ethnic group